 Can Poetry Save the Earth?

-I was rummaging through some notes and rediscovered this wonderfully written poem – probably one of my favorites.
-It is called 'The Well Rising' by William Stafford; featured by NPR in its coverage of John Felstiner’s book “Can Poetry Save the Earth?”
+I was rummaging through some notes and rediscovered this wonderfully written poem called 'The Well Rising' by William Stafford.
+I learned about him from a feature by NPR covering John Felstiner’s book “Can Poetry Save the Earth?”

 The well rising without sound,